rahul-verma/arjuna/docs/core/WritingFirstTest.md

 4. The contents of the test function depend on the test that you want to write.
 Following are the steps in the above test.
 We will cover more details on Web UI test automation in a later section.
 For now, just make do with the high level details.
   - Create a WebApp and provide its `base_url` argument as `https://google.com`.
   - Launch the app using its `.launch()` method.
 It launches **Chrome**, as it is the **default browser in Arjuna**.
-  - We assert the expected title using `my.asserter` object's `assertEqual` method.
-The actual window title of the browser can be got as `<app object>.ui.main_window.title`.
+  - We assert the expected title using `my.asserter` object's `assert_equal` method.
+The actual window title of the browser can be got as `<app object>.title`.
+The last argument of the assertion method is `context` string which reperesents what you are asserting.
+You can also pass a `msg` argument to include a message which will be included in the report if this assertion fails.
   - Quit the app using its `quit` method.

 #### Running the test